ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 	Aggregate Rate Limit = Indefinite
 ```

 5. Add the logging profile to a VIP with a APM policy.
-Go to Local Traffic > Virtual Servers.
-Click on the Virtual Server where you want to apply logging and go to Security > Policies.
+Go to `Local Traffic > Virtual Servers`.
+Click on the Virtual Server where you want to apply logging and go to `Security > Policies` tab.
 Now configure as following;
 ```
 Network Firewall
 Enforcement = Enabled